tjdragon/p-ku-23/README.md

 How long did it take?
 Just below 30 minutes...

+Code still had some hard-coded values, this version [puk23demo_gen.py](puk23demo_gen.py) can use any n, and malicious t actors.

 ## Local output: 3 parties, 1 corrupt
 ```txt
 --- Setup Complete ---